 “The high-grade Bongará Zinc-Oxide Project will be our major focus in the near term.
 We also firmly believe that there is substantial upside for additional high-grade, zinc-oxide mineralization along the six-kilometre long trend of the known mineralization from Mina Grande in the southeast to Charlotte Bongará to the northwest,” said Walchuck.

-Key Asset: The Charlotte Bongará Project
+Additional Key Asset: The Charlotte Bongará Project

 The Charlotte Bongará Project is primarily where Zinc One sees its blue sky potential.
 Some 3,115 hectares in size, the area has already been subject to extensive upside exploration.